dhermes/tailsk8s/02-prepare-tailscale-keys.md

 ## Prepare For New Devices

-As we bring up our cluster, we'll be added 4 bare metal machines and 2 cloud provider VMs.
-In order to automate the process of joining the Tailnet, we'll generate six [one-off keys][3].
-(It's tempting to use a reusable key or even ephemeral key here, but having better security hygiene here is not a large cost with only 6 devices.)
+As we bring up our cluster, we'll be adding 4 bare metal machines and 2 cloud provider VMs to the Tailnet.
+In order to automate the process, we'll generate six [one-off keys][3].
+(It's tempting to use a reusable key or even an ephemeral key here, but having better security hygiene here is not a large cost with only 6 devices.)
 We'll store these keys locally, for example:

 - `k8s-bootstrap-shared/tailscale-one-off-key-KC`